 - A. Designed for use with unique combinations of alphanumeric and other symbols as an Identifier.
-Keys of keypads shall contain an integral alphanumeric/special symbol keyboard with symbols arranged in the same order as existing devices.
-Communications protocol shall be compatible with Controller. - Keypad display or enclosure shall limit viewing angles of the keypad as follows: - a.
+Keys of keypads shall contain an integral alphanumeric/special symbol keyboard with symbols arranged in ascending ASCII-code ordinal sequencer random scrambled order as required by the campus standard.
+Communications protocol shall be compatible with Controller. - 1.
+Keypad display or enclosure shall limit viewing angles of the keypad as follows: - a.
 Maximum Horizontal Viewing Angle: 5 degrees or less off in either direction of a vertical plane perpendicular to the plane of the face of the keypad display. - b.
 Maximum Vertical Viewing Angle: 15 degrees or less off in either direction of a horizontal plane perpendicular to the plane of the face of the keypad display. - Duress Codes: Provide duress situation indication by entering a special code.